Artificial island: Maldives

 Maldives have been creating various artificial islands to promote economic development and to address the threat of rising sea level.
 Hulhumalé island was reclaimed to establish a new land mass required to meet the existing and future housing, industrial and commercial development demands of the Malé region.
 The official settlement was inaugurated on May 12, 2004.

 Qatar

 The Pearl Island is in the north of the Qatari capital Doha, home to a range of residential, commercial and tourism activities.
 Qanat Quartier is designed to be a 'Virtual Venice in the Middle East'.
 Lusail & large areas around Ras Laffan, Hamad International Airport & Hamad Port.
-The New Doha International Airport is the second largest artificial island built in the world, with a size of 22km2.
+Hamad International Airport is the second largest artificial island built in the world, with a size of 22km2.
 The Pearl-Qatar is the third largest artificial island in the world, with a size of 13.9km2.
-The island was built in 2006, by main contractor DEME Group.
+The island was built in 2006 by the main contractor DEME Group.